-In powder form it is usually cocaine hydrochloride (C17H21NO4), which is then diluted with other substances, such as local anesthetic (lidocaine), sugars (lactose), inositol, and mannitol.
-By adulterating the cocaine in this way the seller can make more profits.4
+In powder form, it is usually cocaine hydrochloride (C17H21NO4), which is then diluted with other substances, such as local anesthetic (lidocaine), sugars (lactose), inositol, and mannitol.

 Cocaine can be:

 - Snorted - inhaled through the nose.
-It enters the bloodstream via the nasal tissues.5
+It enters the bloodstream via the nasal tissues

-- Injected - where it is released directly into the bloodstream.5
+- Injected - where it is released directly into the bloodstream

-- Smoking - cocaine is inhaled as vapor or smoke into the lungs, where it rapidly enters the bloodstream.5
+- Smoking - cocaine is inhaled into the lungs where it rapidly enters the bloodstream

 Crack is the street name for a type of cocaine that has had the hydrochloride removed, making it possible to smoke.

-When the mixture is heated it makes a crackling sound, hence the name.
-It is processed with baking soda (sodium bicarbonate) or ammonia and water, and heated to remove the hydrochloride.
+When the mixture is heated, it makes a crackling sound, hence the name.
+Crack is processed with baking soda (sodium bicarbonate) or ammonia and water, and heated to remove the hydrochloride.

-The crack smoker receives large doses of cocaine - the effect is virtually immediate, as with injected cocaine.
-The extremely intense feelings derived from smoking crack are short-lived.6
+The crack-smoker receives large doses of cocaine - the effect is virtually immediate, as with injected cocaine.
+The extremely intense feelings derived from smoking crack are short-lived.

-Overdosing on cocaine can lead to seizures, and life-threatening heart failure, cerebral hemorrhage, stroke and respiratory failure - even regular usage without overdosing raises the risk of detrimental health consequences (see paragraph below).
+Overdosing on cocaine can lead to seizures, life-threatening heart failure, cerebral hemorrhage, stroke, and respiratory failure.
+Even regular usage, without overdosing, raises the risk of negative health consequences.

 There is no specific medication for cocaine overdose.
 Some studies have shown that those who inject or smoke cocaine have a greater risk of complications than individuals who snort it.
-Smokers will typically become compulsive cocaine users more rapidly than those who snort it.7
+Also, smokers will typically become compulsive cocaine users more rapidly than those who snort it.

-Smoking cocaine increases the risk of developing respiratory problems, such as shortness of breath, coughing, and lung trauma (including bleeding).8
+Smoking cocaine increases the risk of developing respiratory problems, such as shortness of breath, coughing, and lung trauma (including bleeding).

 Stroke and heart attack risk

-Researchers from the University of Sydney, Australia, conducted a study demonstrating that recreational cocaine users have a significantly higher risk of having a heart attack or stroke compared to those who never use the drug.9
+Researchers from the University of Sydney, Australia, demonstrated that recreational cocaine users have a significantly higher risk of having a heart attack or stroke compared with those who never use the drug.

-Recreational cocaine users tend to have harder arteries, thicker heart muscle walls, and higher blood pressure than lifetime non-users.
+Recreational cocaine users tend to have harder arteries, thicker heart muscle walls, and higher blood pressure than people who have never used the drug.

-Cocaine has a very powerful stimulating effect on the nervous system, it raises levels of dopamine, a neurotransmitter linked to pleasure and movement in the brain's reward circuit; the effects generally last from 15 to 30 minutes, or only 5 minutes depending on how it is taken.10
+Cocaine has a very powerful stimulating effect on the nervous system; it raises levels of dopamine, a neurotransmitter linked to pleasure, movement, and the brain's reward circuit.

-The excess dopamine gives the user a feeling of enhanced well-being, euphoria, alertness, motor activity and energy.
-Some describe increased sensations of sexuality and competence.
+The excess dopamine gives the user a feeling of enhanced well-being, euphoria, alertness, motor activity, and energy.

 Risk of addiction

 Cocaine is a highly addictive drug.
-People who are addicted may eventually prefer taking cocaine to any other activity - their lifestyles may alter completely as the addiction takes hold more firmly.
+People who are addicted may eventually prefer taking cocaine to any other activity - their lifestyles may alter completely as the addiction takes hold.

-There have been cases of mothers selling their child, professionals spending thousands of dollars on binges costing from $20,000 to $50,000.
+There have been cases of mothers selling their child, professionals spending thousands of dollars on binges costing from $20,000-$50,000.
 Some may lose their jobs, families, become bankrupt, and even die.